Jigsaw24/Elevate24/Documentation/Elevate24 - Reporting Configuration Keys.md

 > This entire process is handled entirely within the app, on the device, and remains completely invisible to Jigsaw24 if disabled.

 > [!IMPORTANT]
 > These settings configure reporting for the Elevate24 Application only.
-If you are a premium customer and want to recieve data on what actions have taken place whilst elevated visit [here](/docs/Endpoint%20Secuity%20Reporting%20Configuration%20Keys.md)
+If you are a premium customer and want to recieve data on what actions have taken place whilst elevated visit [here](/Documentation/Elevate24%20Session%20Reporting%20-%20Reporting%20Configuration%20Keys.md)

 ## SIEM

-[!NOTE] add information here

 ### License Keys
 - **Availability:** Premium